DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/CollaborativeEditing/description.md

 Multiple users can edit the **DataGrid**'s data in real-time.
-In this demo, changes made in one widget are broadcasted to the other widget via the <a href="https://dotnet.microsoft.com/apps/aspnet/signalr" target="blank">SignalR</a> service.
+In this demo, changes made in one UI component are broadcasted to the other UI component via the <a href="https://dotnet.microsoft.com/apps/aspnet/signalr" target="blank">SignalR</a> service.

 To implement this functionality: